Sleep apnea or Obstructive Sleep Apnea (OSA) is a condition that causes your upper airway collapse while you sleep.

-I have chosen to discuss this disorder because of its importance and the degree of damage that this disease can cause if it remains undiagnosed and not treated appropriately.
+I chose to discuss this disorder because of the damage that this disease can cause while it remains undiagnosed.

 Central sleep apnea symptoms

 Patients who have this condition complain of sleep deprivation, fatigue, exhaustion, poor concentration and sleepiness during the day.

 Did you know that males have a higher rate of sleep apnea than females?

 The statistics show that the rate of sleep apnea in males is 2-3 times higher than females.

 Apnea means no breathing, and hypopnea refers to shallow breathing.

 We consider an Apnea-Hypopnea index under 5 normal, 5 to 15 mild, 16 to 30 moderate, and more than 30 a severe sleep apnea.